decodio/oca12/project_role/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows maintaining project roster based on roles.
-List of roles is configured at company level.
+This module allows maintaining project roster based on roles and assignments.
+List of roles is configured at company level, while assignments can be created on project, company, and cross-company levels, with configurable inheritance.

 **Table of contents**